modu/website_grokit_ca/articles/web_cs_review/DetectCycleInSLL/Detect Cycle In S L L.markdown

-# CS Interview Question: Detect Cycle In S L L
+# CS Interview Question: Detect Cycle In Singlt Linked List

 Given a linked list, detect if it has a cycle without allocation any additional data.